laqieer/Event-Assembler/README.md

 	+ GLOABL
 	+ EXTERN
 	+ SECTION
-* Disabled syntax:
-	- ORG
-	- PUSH
-	- POP
+	+ ENDSECTION
+* ORG can be skipped by -ignoreORG option

 # Inline assembly:
 Begin with "T".